 WASHINGTON, D.C. – U.S. Sen. John Kennedy (R-La.) sent the following letter to the president of United Airlines, J. Scott Kirby, demanding an immediate explanation for the number of animals who have died recently in United Airlines’ care:

 By email, fax, and U.S. mail

-Thank you, Governor, for your consideration of this request.
+Thank you, Mr. Kirby, for your prompt attention to this request.
 I look forward to hearing from you.

 United States Senator

 WASHINGTON, D.C. – U.S. Sen. John Kennedy (R-La.) sent the following letter to the Louisiana Board of Pardons and Parole regarding convicted murderer Clyde Y. Giddens: